-Five years before the famous 1901 Texas gusher, experts considered self-taught geologist Pattillo Higgins “something of a fool.”
+Before a famous 1901 Texas gusher, experts considered self-taught geologist Pattillo Higgins, “something of a fool.”

 Self-taught geologist Patillo Higgins became known as the “Prophet of Spindletop” a decade after founding his Gladys City Oil, Gas & Manufacturing Company in 1892.
 He was instrumental in discovering the world-famous Spindletop oilfield at Beaumont, Texas.